apache/iceberg/format/gcm-stream-spec.md

 - `Magic` is four bytes 0x41, 0x47, 0x53, 0x31 ("AGS1", short for: AES GCM Stream, version 1)
 - `BlockLength` is four bytes (little endian) integer keeping the length of the equal-size split blocks before encryption.
 The length is specified in bytes.
-- `CipherBlockᵢ` is the i-th encrypted block in the file, with the structure defined below.
+- `CipherBlockᵢ` is the i-th enciphered block in the file, with the structure defined below.

 ### Cipher Block structure